 In review, Expressen’s front page features video clips as well as articles in a tabloid format.
-Articles are published with bold over-sized text, big headlines and large photos.
-Expressen frequently publishes articles with loaded emotional language in their headlines such as in this article where they are critical of the former President of the European Commission Jean-Claude Juncker: “Europe must have a leader who does not give up” and they are critical of the left leaning Prime Minister, “This is not enough for a prime minister.”
-This story also illustrates a strong right wing bias by characterizing immigrants negatively.
+Articles are published with bold oversized text, big headlines, and large photos.
+Expressen frequently publishes articles with loaded emotional language in their headlines, such as in this article where they are critical of the former President of the European Commission Jean-Claude Juncker: “Europe must have a leader who does not give up,” and they are critical of the former left-leaning Prime Minister, “This is not enough for a prime minister.”
+This story also illustrates a strong right-wing bias by characterizing immigrants negatively.

-When covering world news pertaining to the USA, they cover the Trump administration with a critical tone such as in this article, “Trump is a sociopath – the world’s most dangerous man.”
+When covering world news pertaining to the USA, they cover the former trump administration with a critical tone, such as in this article, “Trump is a sociopath – the world’s most dangerous man.”
 Expressen typically utilizes credible sources such as Salon.
 Expressen also reports health and medical news such as this: “New hormonal drug for women increases sex drive.”

 Overall, we rate Expressen Right-Center Biased based on editorial political positions that moderately favor the right.
-We also rate them Mostly Factual, rather than High due to sensationalized headlines and articles that can be misleading to the reader.
-(M. Huitsing 12/22/2019)
+We also rate them Mostly Factual rather than High due to sensationalized headlines and articles that can be misleading to the reader.
+(M. Huitsing 12/22/2019) Updated (08/20/2022)